Grenfell Tower was a 'death trap' due to failures by UK government and industry, inquiry finds

 It concluded: “There is no simple answer to that question.”

-Grenfell Tower, built from concrete in the 1970s, had been covered during a refurbishment in the years before the fire with aluminum and polyethylene cladding — a layer of foam insulation topped by two sheets of aluminum sandwiched around a layer of polyethylene, a combustible plastic polymer that melts and drips on exposure to heat.
+Grenfell Tower, built from concrete in the 1970s, had been covered during a refurbishment with aluminum and polyethylene cladding — a layer of foam insulation topped by two sheets of aluminum sandwiched around a layer of polyethylene, a combustible plastic polymer that melts and drips on exposure to heat.

 It said insulation manufacturer Celotex was unscrupulous, and another insulation firm, Kingspan, “cynically exploited the industry’s lack of detailed knowledge.”
-It said cladding panel maker Arconic “concealed from the market the true extent of the danger.”
+Cladding panel maker Arconic “concealed from the market the true extent of the danger," the report said.

-The combustible cladding was used on the building because it was cheap and because of “incompetence of the organizations and individuals involved in the refurbishment” – including architects, engineers and contractors — all of whom thought safety was someone else’s responsibility, the report said.
+It said the combustible cladding was used because it was cheap and because of “incompetence of the organizations and individuals involved in the refurbishment” -– including architects, engineers and contractors — all of whom thought safety was someone else’s responsibility.

-The inquiry concluded the failures multiplied because bodies in charge of enforcing Britain’s building standards were weak, the local authority was uninterested and the “complacent” Conservative-led U.K. government ignored safety warnings because of a commitment to deregulation.
+The inquiry concluded the failures multiplied because bodies in charge of enforcing building standards were weak, the local authority was uninterested and the “complacent” U.K. government — led from 2010 to July 2024 by the Conservative Party — ignored safety warnings because of a commitment to deregulation.

 The inquiry has held more than 300 public hearings and examined around 1,600 witness statements.
-An initial report published in 2019, looking at what happened the night of the fire, criticized the fire department for telling residents to stay in their apartments and await rescue.
-The advice was changed almost two hours after the fire broke out, too late for many on the upper floors to escape.
+An initial report published in 2019 criticized the fire department for initially telling residents to stay in their apartments and await rescue.
+By the time the advice was changed, it was too late for many on the upper floors to escape.

-London Fire Brigade came in for further criticism for a “chronic lack of effective management and leadership."
-The report said firefighters were not adequately trained to deal with a high-rise fire and were issued with old communications equipment that didn’t work properly.
+London Fire Brigade came in for further criticism for a “chronic lack of effective management and leadership," poor training in high-rise fires and outdated communications equipment.

 The Grenfell tragedy prompted soul-searching about inequality in Britain.
-Grenfell was a public housing building set in one of London’s richest neighborhoods — a stones’ throw from the pricey boutiques and elegant houses of Notting Hill — and many victims were working-class people with immigrant roots.
-The victims came from 23 countries and included taxi drivers and architects, a poet, an acclaimed young artist, retirees and 18 children.
+Grenfell was a public housing building set in one of London’s richest neighborhoods, near the pricey boutiques and elegant houses of Notting Hill.
+The victims, largely people of color, came from 23 countries and included taxi drivers and architects, a poet, an acclaimed young artist, retirees and 18 children.

-The report said the inquiry had “seen no evidence that any of the decisions that resulted in the creation of a dangerous building or the calamitous spread of fire were affected by racial or social prejudice.”
+The report said the inquiry had “seen no evidence that any of the decisions that resulted in the creation of a dangerous building or the calamitous spread of fire were affected by racial or social prejudice," though it said the public body that managed Grenfell Tower had failed to treat residents with “understanding and respect.”

+The prime minister said the tragedy “poses fundamental questions about the kind of country we are, a country where the voices of working class people and of those of color have been repeatedly ignored and dismissed."

-In the wake of the fire, the U.K. government banned metal composite cladding panels for all new buildings and ordered similar combustible cladding to be removed from hundreds of tower blocks across the country.
-But it’s an expensive job and the work hasn’t been carried out on some apartment buildings because of wrangling over who should pay.
+After the fire, the U.K. government banned metal composite cladding panels for new buildings and ordered similar combustible cladding to be removed from hundreds of tower blocks across the country.
+But the work hasn’t been carried out on some apartment buildings because of wrangling over who should pay.

+Starmer said work to remove the dangerous cladding had been “far, far too slow.”

 The report made multiple recommendations, including tougher fire safety rules, a national fire and rescue college and a single independent regulator for the construction industry to replace the current mishmash of bodies.